Depression And Pregnancy: Perinatal Depression Signs And Treatment

 • Thoughts of self-harm, harming someone else, or suicide

-Experiencing perinatal or postpartum depression is common and not an indicator that you are or will be a “bad parent.”
+Experiencing prenatal or postpartum depression is common and not an indicator that you are or will be a “bad parent.”
 Perinatal depression can be serious and sometimes develops months or years after childbirth.
 However, you’re not alone, and effective treatment is available.
 If you are thinking of harming your child, reach out for professional support immediately.

 Experiencing depression during pregnancy?

-How to receive a diagnosis and support
+How to receive a diagnosis and find treatment for symptoms

 Doctors often utilize routine screening to assess whether clients are experiencing symptoms of depression.
 If they believe you might be experiencing perinatal depression, they can conduct a more thorough evaluation and connect you with the appropriate resources.